Albio Sires

-Albio B. Sires (/ˈælbioʊ ˈsɪrᵻs/ AL-bee-oh-_-SIRR-iss; born January 26, 1951) is a Cuban-born American businessman and politician serving as the mayor of West New York, New Jersey, since 2023 and previously from 1995 to 2006.
+Albio B. Sires (/ˈælbioʊ ˈsɪrᵻs/ AL-bee-oh-_-SIRR-iss; born January 26, 1951) is a Cuban-born American businessman and politician serving as the mayor of West New York, New Jersey, since 2023.
+He previously held the same office from 1995 to 2006.
 He is a member of the Democratic Party.

 Sires represented district 33 in the New Jersey General Assembly from 2000 to 2006, serving as Speaker of the New Jersey House from 2002 to 2006.
 He then served as the U.S. representative for from 2006 to 2023.
 The district, numbered as the from 2006 to 2013, included most of northern and eastern Jersey City, as well as most of Newark's Latino neighborhoods.
 He did not seek reelection in 2022.

 Early life

 Sires was born on January 26, 1951, in Bejucal, Cuba.
 He immigrated to the United States with his family at age 11 with the help of relatives in the U.S. He eventually settled in West New York, New Jersey; he still lives there, in a town that was 78.08% Hispanic according to the 2010 census.
 He attended Public School 4, where he and his brother were two of only three Latinos in the school.
 Sires learned English from a teacher who used flashcards and phonetics, and subsequently attended Memorial High School, where he was a star basketball player, whose skills on the court helped him obtain a basketball scholarship to Saint Peter's College.
 He received a B.A. in 1974 in Spanish and marketing.
 He received an M.A. in Spanish from Middlebury College in 1985.